 Midway House

-Located on an elevated corner site in Dunedin's Northeast Valley, Midway House is an exercise in managing the competing demands of privacy, outlook and solar access on a compact suburban site.
+Located on an elevated corner site in Dunedin's Northeast Valley Midway house is an exercise in managing the competing demands of privacy, outlook and solar access on a compact suburban site.
 Comprised of two contrasting building volumes, the project uses level changes and active external screens to mediate privacy and sunlight.

 The brief for this project called for a single-level 3-bedroom home with a double garage, workshop space and an open light filled living space.
 The brief also called for passive house certification.

 Our response was to locate the garage and workshop space at the southern end of the site, (level with the street), and extend the existing building platform northward using a new retaining wall to accommodate the house.
+In time, planting will grow and cover the retaining wall.

 The thermal envelop of the home is a simple rectangle with a highly glazed living space facing northeast and northwest.
 A home office, guest room and service spaces are organised along the southwestern side of the building with the master bedroom facing northwest.